What is a heat recovery chiller?

 What are the benefits?

-- Heat recovery captures energy that would have been wasted during the cooling process.
-The recovered heat can be redirected for various heating needs, which saves energy while maintaining design conditions
+- Heat recovery captures energy that the cooling process would have wasted.
+The system redirects the recovered heat for various heating needs, saving energy while maintaining design conditions.

 - Heat recovery chiller can achieve COPs of up to 7.0 when in heat recovery mode